gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 #### Cons

-- Edge cases are possible where an image version is valid for gardener core but the specific capability combination is not published to the provider.
+- Edge cases are possible where an image version is valid for Gardener core but the specific capability combination is not published to the provider.

 <details>
   <summary>Click to show the example</summary>